COSINUS model-independent sensitivity to the DAMA/LIBRA dark matter signal: The COSINUS Experiment

 The Cryogenic Observatory for SIgnatures seen in Next-generation Underground Searches (COSINUS) \cite{Angloher:2016ooq} has been developing a cryogenic scintillating calorimeter with a NaI target crystal.
 This detector simultaneously reads a phonon/heat and a scintillation light signal for every particle interaction in the crystal which provides crucial advantages compared to the typical scintillation-light-only readout of NaI crystals: Firstly, a precise and particle-type-independent measurement of the true deposited energy in the NaI crystal and, secondly, event-by-event particle discrimination for electron recoils (dominant background) and nuclear recoils (sought-for signal).
 These features were recently demonstrated in a prototype measurement \cite{COSINUS:2023qwi,COSINUS:2023kqd}.

-In parallel to detector development, COSINUS is constructing a low-background underground facility at the Laboratori Nazionali del Gran Sasso (LNGS).
-The core of the facility is a so-called dry cryostat with a base temperature below 10\,mK placed in the center of a cylindrical water tank (7\,m height, 7\,m diameter) for passive/active shielding/vetoing of radiogenic and cosmogenic background radiation \cite{COSINUS:2021bdj,Angloher:2024pbw}.
-COSINUS will start its first run with eight detector modules with a target mass of 30\,g per module and a nuclear recoil threshold goal of 1\,keV which corresponds to a baseline resolution of $\sigma=0.2$\,keV.
+In parallel with the detector development, COSINUS is constructing a low-background underground facility at the Laboratori Nazionali del Gran Sasso (LNGS).
+The core of the facility is a so-called dry cryostat with a base temperature below 10\,mK placed in the center of a cylindrical water tank (7\,m height, 7\,m diameter) for passive shielding and active vetoing of radiogenic and cosmogenic background radiation \cite{COSINUS:2021bdj,Angloher:2024pbw}.
+COSINUS will start its first run within 2025 with eight detector modules with a target mass of 30\,g per module and a nuclear recoil threshold goal of 1\,keV, which corresponds to a baseline resolution of $\sigma=0.2$\,keV.
 The target exposure for the first run is 100\,kg day.
 For the second run, COSINUS foresees making use of the full number of installed readout channels and operating 24 detector modules to collect an exposure of $\mathcal{O}$(1000\,kg day) within a measurement time of 2-3 years.
-More details on the experimental program and the projected DM sensitivities may be found in \cite{NATURE}.
+More details on the experimental program and the projected DM sensitivities may be found in \cite{Angloher:2025shf}.
 The COSINUS facility is brand new with no measured background level so far.
-Even though simulation based estimates of the bacground levels exist \cite{COSINUS:2021bdj,Fuss:2022gbo}, we restrict the discussion in this paper to the background-free case, and postpone a full analysis in the presence of background to a future work.
-We comment on a background dominated worst case scenario at the end of section \ref{sec:resolution}.
+Even though simulation-based estimates of the background levels exist \cite{COSINUS:2021bdj,Fuss:2022gbo}, we focus the discussion in this paper to the background-free case, and postpone a detailed analysis in the presence of background to a future work.
+We comment on the effect of the expected background at the end of section \ref{Analysis} and on a background dominated worst case scenario at the end of section \ref{sec:resolution}.